JoshCheek/sublime-text-2-and-3-seeing-is-believing/README.md

 ## Author

-Karsten Silkenbäumer wrote the one for XMPfilter that I (Josh Chek) modified to work with Seeing Is Believing.
+Karsten Silkenbäumer wrote the one for XMPfilter that I (Josh Cheek) modified to work with Seeing Is Believing.